 In 2005, the school enjoyed the first fruits of the Campus Redevelopment Plan, when four new tennis courts and three netball courts were finished in April of that year.
-Next was the refurbishment of the Jubilee building that saw the old Chapel and Hall transformed into new a Performing Arts Faculty/Theatre with Dance/Drama Studios, a Music Department with four new practice rooms plus a keyboard room/computer suite, and also the Social Sciences Faculty with four new classrooms and two computer rooms.
-This new building was opened in Term 1, 2006.
+Next was the refurbishment of the Jubilee building that saw the old Chapel and Hall transformed into new a Performing Arts Faculty/Theatre with Dance/Drama Studios, a Music Department and also the Social Sciences Faculty with four new classrooms and two computer rooms.
+The new Barat Block was opened in 2009, providing art, science and technology facilities.

 Baradene College was both a boarding and day school until 1985 when the boarding section was finally closed.
 Baradene College became a State integrated school in 1983.

 The Society of the Sacred Heart, begun in France in 1800, founded Baradene College of the Sacred Heart and continue to exercise influence on the life and education of the school through Baradene College Limited which acts as the Proprietor of the College, through the Network of Sacred Heart Schools and through the presence of two communities of Sisters on the site.

 The Australia/New Zealand Network of Sacred Heart Schools is an Association of the four schools in Australia and New Zealand that share the same history and tradition of education.
 This Association aims to support in a variety of ways the living out of the Goals of Sacred Heart education in each school.